Introduction: David Copperfield by Charles Dickens Book Review

 This disruption to Dickens's childhood and education remained a source of intense grief throughout his life.
 Dickens found these memories too painful to continue his autobiography; in fact, he jealously guarded the facts of his London youth.

-It was only after his biographer John Forster published his Life of Charles Dickens in 1872 that readers learned of Dickens's difficult youth and of the autobiographical nature of one of his finest creations, David Copperfield.
+It was only after his biographer John Forster published his Life of Charles Dickens in 1872 that reader learned of Dickens's difficult youth and of the autobiographical nature of one of his finest creations, David Copperfield.

 Originally published in serial form from May 1849 through November 1850, David Copperfield is the first of Dickens's novels written entirely in the first person.
 Converting his autobiographical impulse into fiction allowed Dickens to explore uncomfortable truths about his life.